claulis/claulis/README.md

 <h3 align="left">Mini resume</h3>
-<p align="left">  Computer Science Professor, Bachelor in Information Systems, specializing in Data Warehouse and Business Intelligence, Master in Intellectual Property and Technology Transfer for Innovation.
-Systems analyst and developer for web and desktop environments.
-Experience in system integration, distributed architecture, .NET, SQL SERVER, Javascript, Nodejs, PHP, Linux environment, SAP, IBM.
-Interests in Blockchain, Web3, and Data Science.</p>
+<p align="left">  Computer Science Professor with a Bachelor's degree in Information Systems.
+Holds a Master's degree in Intellectual Property and Technology Transfer for Innovation.
+Experienced systems analyst and web developer, with expertise in system integration and distributed architecture.
+Proficient in .NET, SQL Server, JavaScript, Node.js, PHP, and Linux environments, as well as SAP and IBM technologies.
+Passionate about Blockchain, Web3, and Data Science. </p>

 <h3 align="left">Connect with me:</h3>